MarinaMartin/fostercareplaybook/docs/playbook/use_red_teams_to_prevent_group_homes.md

 ### Real-World Examples

 * Rhode Island holds a red team meeting, led by the Chief of Staff of the Department, before a child is placed in a group home or in a general foster home where they would be with other unrelated foster youth.
 As part of the red team, the family finding office conducts kin research, the team constructs a genogram, and they ask the youth directly about possible placement ideas.
+* New Mexico has a policy that a Director must approve any placement with non-kin (whether general foster care, or a group home), even if it's the middle of the night.